sukhysall/mesh-transformer-jax/README.md

     * `local_attention_window`: A positive integer that specifies the window size for layers with local attention.
 Has no effect if all of your layers are global attention layers.
 Defaults to 256.
     * `n_vocab_padding`: Amount of padding your input and output embeddings have.
 Defaults to 0.
 * __(/mesh_transformer/layers.py)__ The implementation of standard positional embedding has been changed because the original implementation would've thrown an error.
 This does not affect GPT-J since it uses rotary positional embedding.
-This branch uses less memory to load checkpoints just like the **lowmem** branch, and additionally takes less time to install (in Google Colaboratory) than the **main** branch.

 Inherited from **lowmem-fastinstall**: